adaltas/node-nikita/src/core/render.coffee.md

 If destination is a callback, it will be called with the generated content as its first argument.

+## Custom Filters

+Nunjucks allow to add custom filters.
+Mecano provides some custom filters listed below.
+These filters are implemented misc/string.
+They can be overriden through the filters parameters

+*   `isString`
+    return true if the variable is a string
+*   `isArray`
+    return true if the variable is an array
+*   `isObject`
+    return true if the variable is an object.
+Return false if the variable is an array.
+*   `isEmpty`
+    return true if the variable is `null`, `undefined`, `''`, `[]`, or `{}`

 ## Callback parameters